falcosecurity/falco-website/content/en/docs/event-sources/kubernetes-audit.md

 # What's New in Falco

-The overall architecture of Falco remains the same, with events being matched against sets of rules, with a rule identifying suspicious or notable behavior.
-What falco introduces in v0.13.0 is two parallel independent streams of events that are read separately and matched separately against the sets of rules, instead of just one.
+Since [Falco 0.32.0](../../blog/falco-0-32-0.md), the Kubernetes Audit Events support has been [refactored to become a plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) and is compliant to the [Falco Plugin System](../plugins).
+Previously, this feature was supported as a parallel independent stream of events that was read separately from system calls, and was matched separately against its own sets of rules.

-To receive Kubernetes audit events, falco embeds a [civetweb](https://github.com/civetweb/civetweb) webserver that listens on a configurable port and accepts POST requests on a configurable endpoint.
-See [configuration page](../../configuration/) for information on configuring the embedded webserver.
+To receive Kubernetes audit events, the plugin embeds a webserver that listens on a configurable port and accepts POST requests on a configurable endpoint.
 The posted JSON object comprises the event.
+The webserver embedded inside Falco to implement endpoints such as `/healtz` is totally **unrelated and independent** from the webserver of the plugin.
+The webserver of the plugin can be configuted as part of the plugin's init configuration and open parameters.
+See [configuration page](../../configuration/) for information on how plugins can be configured in Falco, and refer to [the plugin's readme for more specifics](https://github.com/falcosecurity/plugins/blob/master/plugins/k8saudit/README.md).

 A given rule is tied to either system call events or Kubernetes audit events, via the `source` attribute.
 If not specified, the source defaults to `syscall`.
 Rules with source `syscall` are matched against system call events.
 Rules with source `k8s_audit` are matched against Kubernetes audit events.

-See [Auditing with Falco](https://v1-17.docs.kubernetes.io/docs/tasks/debug-application-cluster/falco/) to get started with Falco.

-## Conditions and Fields

-Like system call rules, a condition field for Kubernetes audit rules is a logical expression based on operators and event fields.
-For example, `ka.user.name`.
-A given event field selects one property value from the json object.
-For instance, the field `ka.user.name` first identifies the `user` object within the Kubernetes audit event, and selects the `username` property of that object.

-Falco includes a number of predefined fields that access common properties of the Kubernetes event/json object.
-You can view the fields via `falco --list k8s_audit`.

-To select a property value of the Kubernetes audit event/json object that isn't covered by one of the predefined fields, you can use `jevt.value[<json pointer>]`.
-You use [JSON Pointer](http://rapidjson.org/md_doc_pointer.html) to choose a single property value from a json object.
-This allows you to select arbitrary property values from the Kubernetes audit event to create your rule's condition.
-For example, an equivalent way to extract `ka.username` is `jevt.value[/user/username]`.

 ## Kubernetes Audit Rules

-Rules devoted to Kubernetes audit events are given in [k8s_audit_rules.yaml](https://github.com/falcosecurity/falco/blob/master/rules/k8s_audit_rules.yaml).
+Rules devoted to Kubernetes audit events are given in [the default k8saudit plugin rules](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit/rules).
 When installed as a daemon, falco installs this rules file to `/etc/falco/`, so they are available for use.

 ## Example